How to Add Space to Existing Volumes Without Losing Your Mind

 Step 2: Extend the Volume Management Layer

 This is where LVM shines.
-Add the new physical storage to your volume group 2.
-If you're using LVM, you'd typically:
+Worth adding: add the new physical storage to your volume group 2.
+In real terms, if you're using LVM, you'd typically:

 - Extend the logical volume to use the additional space